 Notifications to parents

-The approved provider must notify parents of changes to the service operation and incidents involving the child enrolled at the service.
+Approved providers must notify parents of changes to the service operation and incidents involving children enrolled at the service.

-full list of notification types and timeframes to parents on the ACECQA website.
+Read the full list of notification types and timeframes to parents on the

 Reporting requirements under other legislation